sandyknight/yll-substance-use/README.md

 depending on the cause and, in the case of those people in treatment for drug use, time since discharge.

-The raw data was received by email from <chioma.amasiatu@dhsc.gov.uk>, 2024-07-08 and named `post election data for Jon- sent.xlsx`.
+The treatment mortality data was received by email from EAT,(*received:
+2024-07-08 from CA*) and named `post election data for Jon- sent.xlsx`.
 This data is not publicly available.

 ``` r
 get_non_poisoning_deaths <- function(){